two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 A public-facing application load balancer is created to route traffic to the service, if you require private access to the API, the load balancer can be configured to be internal.
 When domain configuration is provided and the load balancer is public-facing, an [ACM](https://aws.amazon.com/certificate-manager/) certificate is created for the domain and attached to the load balancer, you will need to verify the domain ownership before the certificate can be used.

 The service is deployed with an auto-scaling group that will scale the number of tasks running the API based on the CPU and memory usage of the tasks.
-The auto-scaling group will scale the desired task count with a minimum of 1 task and a maximum of 5 tasks by default.
-If backed by EC2, the auto-scaling group will scale the number instances based on the CPU and memory usage of the instances with a minimum of 1 instance and a maximum of 3 instances by default.
+The auto-scaling group will scale the desired task count with a minimum of 1 task and a maximum of `N` tasks depending on the [app environment](/cli/docs/app-deploy-configuration#structure).

+The default maximum number of tasks is 3 for `development` app environments and 6 for `production` app environments.
 Deploy configuration can be used to override this behaviour.

+If backed by EC2, the auto-scaling group will scale the number instances based on CPU utilisation of the instances with a minimum of 1 instance and a maximum of `N` instances depending on the [app environment](/cli/docs/app-deploy-configuration#structure).

+The default maximum number of EC2 instances is 3 for `development` app environments and 6 for `production` app environments.
+Deploy configuration can be used to override this behaviour.

 When it comes to networking, ECS services need to be deployed to VPCs; if a VPC is defined in the blueprint and linked to the API, it will be used, otherwise the default VPC for the account will be used.
 The load balancer will be placed in the public subnet by default, but can be configured to be placed in a private subnet by setting the `celerity.api.vpc.lbSubnetType` annotation to `private`.
 The service for the application will be deployed to a public subnet by default, but can be configured to be deployed to a private subnet by setting the `celerity.api.vpc.subnetType` annotation to `private`.
 By default, 2 private subnets and 2 public subnets are provisioned for the associated VPC, the subnets are spread across 2 availability zones, the ECS resources that need to be associated with a subnet will be associated with these subnets, honouring the API subnet type defined in the annotations.

 The CPU to memory ratio used by default for AWS deployments backed by EC2 is that of the `t3.*` instance family.
 The auto-scaling launch configuration will use the appropriate instance type based on the requirements of the application, these requirements will be taken from the deploy configuration or derived from the handlers configured for the API.
-If the requirements can not be derived, the instance profile will be `t3.small` with 2 vCPUs and 2GB of memory.
+If the requirements can not be derived, a default instance type will be selected.
+For production app environments, the default instance type will be `t3.medium` with 2 vCPUs and 4GB of memory.
+For development app environments, the default instance type will be `t3.small` with 2 vCPUs and 2GB of memory.

 Fargate-backed ECS deployments use the same CPU to memory ratios allowed for Fargate tasks as per the [task definition parameters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size).

 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
-For an EC2-backed cluster, the task housing the containers that make up the service for the API will be deployed with 896MB of memory and 0.8 vCPUs.
-Less than half of the memory and CPU is allocated to the EC2 instance to allow for smooth deployments of new versions of the API, this is done by making sure there is enough memory and CPU available to the ECS agent.
+For an EC2-backed cluster, the task housing the containers that make up the service for the API will be deployed with less than 50 percent of memory and 0.8 vCPUs.
+Less than half of the memory and CPU is allocated to the EC2 instance to allow for smooth deployments of new versions of the API, this is done by making sure there is enough memory and CPU available to the ECS agent and enough to have two instances of the API running at the same time during deployments.
+The exact memory usage values for the defaults would be 1,792MB for production app environments and 870MB for development app environments.

-For a Fargate-backed cluster, the task housing the containers that make up the service for the API will be deployed with 1GB of memory and 0.5 vCPUs.
+For a Fargate-backed cluster, in production app environments, the task housing the containers for the API will be deployed with 2GB of memory and 1 vCPU.
+In development app environments, the task for the API will be deployed with 1GB of memory and 0.5 vCPUs.

 A sidecar [ADOT collector](https://aws-otel.github.io/docs/getting-started/collector) container is deployed with the API to collect traces and metrics for the application, this will take up a small portion of the memory and CPU allocated to the API.
 Traces are only collected when tracing is enabled for the API.